Good Hotel Guide Review

 29. 2 suitable for disabled.

-lifts, open-plan bar/lounge/restaurant, function facilities, free Wi-Fi, in-room TV (Sky, Freeview), civil wedding licence, riverside terrace, spa (hydrotherapy pool, treatments, sauna), moorings for guests, public rooms wheelchair accessible.
+lifts, open-plan bar/lounge/restaurant, function facilities, in-room TV (Sky, Freeview), civil wedding licence, riverside terrace, spa (hydrotherapy pool, treatments, sauna), public rooms wheelchair accessible, adapted toilet, parking, EV charging, moorings for guests.

 in public areas, live jazz every other Sun lunchtime.

-allowed in suites, on terrace, areas of bar/lounge (£20 per dog).
+allowed in suites (£20 per dog), on terrace, areas of bar/lounge.